 “Be(come) the adult who children don’t need.”

 Traditional education has its roots in the Industrial Revolution whereby it was designed to be efficient: teach the same skillset to as many children as possible in a limited amount of time.
 There was no interest in the individual developmental needs of children.
 Unfortunately, this approach hasn’t evolved enough over time.
 Still, default approaches within child education are often (unintentionally) centered around the adult instead of the child.
 This is the case within sports and schools.

 - Dependent on the presence of adult

-- Focus on external motivation (reward or punishment)
+- Focus on external motivation (such as reward or punishment)

 - Dependent on the judgement of adult (appraisal or criticism)

 - Not enough focus on independence

 This results too often in unhealthy passive children, who develop themselves with a focus on external factors such as validation from others.
 These children are less likely to realise their full potential and, unfortunately, are more likely to pass their lifestyle on to future generations.